One man, one vote: Historical background

 The Constitution incorporates the result of the Great Compromise, which established representation for the U.S. Senate.
 Each state was equally represented in the Senate with two representatives, without regard to population.
-The Founding Fathers considered this principle of such importance that they included a clause in the Constitution to prohibit any state from being deprived of equal representation in the Senate without its permission; see Article V of the United States Constitution.
 For this reason, "one person, one vote" has never been implemented in the U.S. Senate, in terms of representation by states.
+Various reforms to the Senate have been proposed to fix this error.

 When states established their legislatures, they often adopted a bicameral model based on colonial governments or the federal government.
 Many copied the Senate principle, establishing an upper house based on geography – for instance, a state senate with one representative drawn from each county.
 By the 20th century, this often resulted in state senators having widely varying amounts of political power, with ones from rural areas having votes equal in power to those of senators representing much greater urban populations.

 Activism in the Civil Rights Movement to restore the ability of African Americans in the South to register and vote highlighted other voting inequities across the country.
 In 1964–1965, the Civil Rights Act of 1964 and Voting Rights Act of 1965 were passed, in part to enforce the constitutional voting rights of African Americans.
 Numerous court challenges were raised, including in Alabama, to correct the decades in which state legislative districts had not been redefined or reapportioned, resulting in lack of representation for many residents.